AngeliqueDF/04Array_Cardio_Day_1/README.md

-This challenge from JavaScript30 is a practice to use higher order functions to solve a problem.
+This challenge from JavaScript30 was designed to practice using higher order functions.

+[See the live version hosted on Github Pages](https://github.com/angelique-df/04Array_Cardio_Day_1/deployments/activity_log?environment=github-pages
+)

-View the comments in app.js to see what each exercise consists in.
+* View the comments in app.js to see what each exercise consists in.

-Open index-START.html and open the console to see the results of the functions I wrote.
+* My solution for each exercise is organized in modules, in ```/Exercises```.